seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 O, what a goodly outside falsehood hath!

 **SHYLOCK**
-Three thousand ducats; ’tis a good round sum.
+Three thousand ducats; 'tis a good round sum.
-Three months from twelve; then, let me see; the rate–
+Three months from twelve; then, let me see; the rate--

 **ANTONIO**
 Well, Shylock, shall we be beholding to you?